 Teammates Jeremy Roenick and Keith Tkachuk hit personal milestones on Oct.
 26, 1997, in the Phoenix Coyotes’ 6-1 beating of the Sabres.
 Roenick scored twice to reach 300 career goals, while Tkachuk found the back of the net for the 200th goal of his career.
 Cliff Ronning earned First Star of the Game honors by picking four assists in the win.

 On Oct.
 26, 2001, the Islanders became just the fourth team in NHL history to win each of their first six road games to start the season.
 Mariusz Czerkawski was the hero with the game-winning goal in overtime to beat the Carolina Hurricanes, 3-2.

-The Blues became the first NHL team to ever with four straight games with four different goaltenders, on Oct.
+The Blues became the first NHL team to ever win four straight games with four different goaltenders on Oct.
 26, 2002.
-After winning games with Reinhard Divis, Curtis Sanford and Cody Rudkowsky, Fred Brathwaite made 18 saves in a 4-3 overtime win against the Calgary Flames.
+After winning games with Reinhard Divis, Curtis Sanford, and Cody Rudkowsky, Fred Brathwaite made 18 saves in a 4-3 overtime win against the Calgary Flames.

-On that same night, Justin Williams and Michal Handzus set a Flyers’ record by scoring two goals in the first 31 seconds of a 6-2 win at the Islanders.
+That same night, Justin Williams and Michal Handzus set a Flyers record by scoring two goals in the first 31 seconds of a 6-2 win at the Islanders.
 At the time, it was the third-fastest pair of goals scored at the start of a game in NHL history.

 Happy Birthday to You

 Oct.
-26 has been the birth date of 14 players who have skated in at least one NHL game.
-The best of this bunch are Miikka Kiprusoff (44), Joseph Cramarossa (28), Adam Clendening (28) and the late Hall of Famer Harry Oliver.
+26 has been the birth date of 15 players who have skated in at least one NHL game.
+The best of this bunch are Miikka Kiprusoff (46), Joseph Cramarossa (30), Adam Clendening (30), Pavel Dorofeyev (22), and the late Hall of Famer Harry Oliver.